IkeAlmighty/takeikesstuff/README.md

 Add to this the fact that I was already storing the actual images in an s3 instance, and not the mongodb instance with the rest of this data, and I realized I probably need to do some rethinking on my database schema.

-A solid answer, I think, is to just remove the claims array from user documents, and write a more in depth function that iterates of the s3ObjectData collection to determine what a singular user has claimed.
+A solid answer, I think, is to just remove the claims array from user documents, and write a function that iterates of the s3ObjectData collection to determine what a singular user has claimed (this is actually easy with mongodb).
 So I changed the previous user document schema from this:

     {
         _id: ObjectId, // randomly chosen per user